ethanokamura/perfectline/src/content/cpp-101/stl-containers.md

 3. `list` does not support indexing!
 It would be a computationally inefficient operation, and the STL is focused on providing efficiency.
 4. Can resize itself dynamically (details handled by a list class)
 5. Efficient:
-   - Inserting/removing at front or back, and during iteration
+   - Inserting/removing at the front or back and during iteration
    - Does not support indexing (no operator[ ] function)

 ### Sets: A computationally efficient collection of unique values